 Many industries benefit from the use of fiber lasers.
 One such industry is the jewellery industry.
-The fiber laser marking process is especially valuable in jewellery manufacture, where even colour marking can be applied to some metals.
+The laser marking process is especially valuable in jewellery manufacture, where even colour marking can be applied to some metals.
 This is the topic of our latest Q&A article.

 What is laser colour marking of jewellery?

 As the name suggests “laser colour marking” is the use of a laser to add a mark, to brass, titanium or stainless steel which thermally alters the surface to give the appearance of a variety of colours to an object.
 This has particular relevance in the jewellery industry for the marking of jewellery items with colour for increased aesthetic appeal.